zhenghh04/io_benchmarks/nonblocking/README.md

    - --batch_sizes: size of each files (batch_sizes * 224 * 224 * 3 * sizeof(int)) [default: 32]
    - --nonblocking: whether to use nonblocking write or not [default: 0]

-* read_datasets -- reading bindary datasets
+* read_datasets.x -- reading bindary datasets
    - --num_batches: number of independent files to read [default: 1024]
    - --batch_sizes: size of each files (batch_sizes * 224 * 224 * 3 * sizeof(int)) [default: 32]
    - --nonblocking: whether to use nonblocking read or not [default: 0]
    - --compute_time: simulated compute time (second) using sleep [default: 0]

+* Submission scripts
+   - run_theta.sh -- submission script on Theta @ ALCF
+   - run_summit.sh -- submission script on Summit @ OLCF

 If the nonblocking I/O works, we will see the write/read time is small.
 Most of the I/O time shows up in wait.